 People, Know What You're Made Of

 I hope The Particle Zoo can raise awareness and interest in the fascinating field of particle physics.
-And with the startup of the Large Hadron Collider, the field is only going to get more and more exciting.
-I don't know about you, but I'm pretty curious whether there are other dimensions or how the particles get their mass.
+And with the experiments happening at the Large Hadron Collider, the field is only going to get more and more exciting.
+I don't know about you, but I'm pretty curious about the existence of other dimensions or how the particles are created and destroyed.
 We are privileged to live in a time when we might just find out.
-I recommend watching the 2008 PBS documentary The Atom Smashers which examines Fermilab current activities, science funding (or lack thereof) and the hunt for the Higgs boson.

 The particles are art items factoring the equation: SCIENCE+ART=UNDERSTANDING.